-4 ingenious built-in storage solutions for small and awkward spaces
+Built-in storage solutions for awkward spaces

 Whether you’re struggling to fill an awkward space or looking to create more room in your home, these clever space-saving built-in storage ideas will help combat tricky areas.

 Whether it’s off-the-peg or bespoke, built-in furniture designed specifically for a room helps to put every inch of space to good use.
-More streamlined than freestanding storage, built-in designs can provide clever solutions to awkward
+More streamlined than freestanding storage, built-in designs can provide clever solutions to awkward corners, lofts, high ceilings and staircases.

 Planning storage early on in a self-build or renovation project is important.
 Location is key, but you’ll also need to consider what items you’ll be putting away when deciding what will work best.
-We round up the best space-saving built-in storage solutions for your home.

-Use empty space under a staircase as a multi-functional storage area
+Use empty space under a staircase

 Take the opportunity to make an under-staircase area multi-functional by incorporating storage beneath or within it.
 Options range from simple cupboards to pull-out systems, similar to those used in fitted kitchens which slide out for easy access to shoes and outdoor kit.